Robotics vs AI for Kids:

 Brian Greene

 15+ years in education and technology.
 Built products at Etsy, Bumble, and Udacity used by hundreds of millions of people.
-Kids learn the same methods and tools.
-No simulations.
-No toy tools.
+Kids learn real planning, testing, and product thinking using Spark and carefully guided AI tools.

 15+ years in education and technology.
 Built products at Etsy, Bumble, and Udacity used by hundreds of millions of people.
-Kids learn the same methods and tools.
-No simulations.
-No toy tools.
+Kids learn real planning, testing, and product thinking using Spark and carefully guided AI tools.

 Frequently asked questions